rutvikkapade/digitalLedger/README.md

 transactional database.

 ## Power Of Blockchain
 Blockchain makes the supply chain secure, transparent, authentic and trustworthy.
-Blockchain used as a transactional network, to run and verify a smart contract.
+Blockchain is used as a transactional network, to run and verify a smart contracts.
 Dual data storage architecture is required to avoid degrading blockchain performance.

 ## Screenshots of Product